cv007/C-PlusPlus-Peripheral-Style/mega4809_Pin.md

 ```
 **But how to start the init_ engine?
 An init function will be used that takes in 0 or more arguments, which is either called by the user, or is called when creating the Pin instance via the constructor.**

 **The init function creates an initT struct, which is 0 initalized.
-The it starts the init_ 'engine' by passing the initT struct as a reference along with an additional argumets.**
+Then it starts the init_ 'engine' by passing the initT struct as a reference along with any additional arguments.**

 ```
     //constructors